a-buck-1/a-buck-1.github.io-Senior-Design/team.md

     <div class="team-info">
       <h3 class="team-name">Wyatt May</h3>
       <p class="team-role">Electrical Engineering</p>
       <p class="team-bio">Hello my name is Wyatt, born and raised in Grand Bay, Alabama.
-I am interested in how technology such as communication systems, drones, and other devices can be used to better augment the warfighters in the field. </p>
+I am interested in how technology such as communication systems, drones, and other devices can be used to better augment warfighters in the field. </p>
     </div>
   </div>